The Danish Church in Australia has it’s head office in Frederikskirken in Sydney.

 There are Danish Churches in Melbourne and Brisbane as well.

-Each church has its own church committee, but we share the priest in all the congregations.
+Each church has its own Church Committee, but we share the same priest in all the congregations.

-Below is links where you can find information about the individual churches.
+Below are links where you can find information about the individual Churches.

-The church office in Sydney is open Monday-Friday from 9am to 4pm, generally.
+The Church office in Sydney is open Tuesday-Thursday from 9am to 2pm, generally.

-But there may be situations where we are out of the house, so if you are coming from a long way, call and make an appointment so you do not get to a locked door.
+There may be situation’s where we are out of the house.
+If you come from far away, please call and make an appointment beforehand.

 When you come to Frederikskirken, you come to a small piece of Denmark.
-Here the main language is Danish and you suddenly find yourself a place where others also associate something with Matador, Margrethe the other and Matador Mix.
+Here the main language is Danish and you suddenly find yourself in a place, where others associate with Matador, Margrethe and Matador Mix.

 In short, Frederikskirken is the place where you can meet other Danes, speak your mother tongue and where there is a common Danish frame of reference.

-Membership of Frederick’s Church costs $ 75 a year for a family and $50 for retirees.
-Contact the church office if you wish to become a member.
+Membership of Frederick’s Church costs $100 a year for a family and $50 for retirees and students.
+Contact the Church office if you wish to become a member.

 The Danish Church has had a congregation in Melbourne for 25 years.

-Membership of the Danish Church in Melbourne costs $ 75 / $50 concession per household.
+Membership of the Danish Church in Melbourne costs $100 a year for a family and $50 for retirees and students.
 If you would like to become a member, please contact the Church office in Sydney.

-There are three services a year and a Christmas market.
-Marks Lutheran Church, 71 Newnham Road, Mt.
+There are held three services a year and a Christmas market in Marks Lutheran Church, 71 Newnham Road, Mt.
 Engraved East.

-Membership of the Danish Church in Brisbane costs $30 per year. household, $ 20 for concession If you wish to become a member, please contact the church office in Sydney.
+Membership of the Danish Church in Brisbane costs $30 a year.
+If you wish to become a member, please contact the Church office in Sydney.